yangxiaoj/booknotes/项目文档/LRT/LRT.md

 ### Figure Description

-"A heatmap delineates the expression of canonical markers across T cell subpopulations, including CD8+ T cells, CD4+ T cells, and gamma delta (γδ) T cells.
-This visual representation highlights the differential expression patterns of key immunological markers, providing insights into the unique functional roles and activation states of these subpopulations within the hepatocellular carcinoma (HCC) context."
+A heatmap delineates the expression of canonical markers across T cell subpopulations, including CD8+ T cells, CD4+ T cells, and gamma delta (γδ) T cells.

 ### Figure Results

-The differentially expressed genes (DEGs) and marker genes，asshown in the tSNE plots, confirmed the accuracy of cell identity
+The differentially expressed canonical markers，as shown in the Heatmap, confirmed the accuracy of cell identity

-## TumorCellBySampleIdUMAP
+## TcellSubpopulationProportionBarPlot

 ![](images/2024-03-31-09-28-07.png)